buscandoaverroes/arl-votes-2020/app/README.md

 Early and Mail is about even; higher numbers indicate that more votes were cast by **Early Voting**, and lower numbers indicate greater Mail-in Voting numbers.
-- Total.Votes by Mail: the sum of all **Mail.Ballots.Received**
-for all precincts.
+- Total Votes by Mail: the sum of all **Mail Ballots Received** for all precincts.
-- Total.Votes by Early Voting: the sum of all Early Votes for all precincts.
+- Total Votes by Early Voting: the sum of all Early Votes for all precincts.
-- Total.Votes: the sum of **Mail.Ballots.Received** and
-**Early Voting** for all precincts.
+- Total Votes: the sum of **Mail Ballots Received** and **Early Voting** for all precincts.
 - Voter Turnout and Active Voter Turnout: the difference between the two is a matter of what goes in the denominator:
-**Active Voter Turnout** takes only Active.Registered voters (**active**, in the data) as the denominator, while **Voter Turnout** uses All.Registered voters (**all**, in the data) for this subterranean figure.
-In both cases, the numerator is **Total.Votes**
+**Active Voter Turnout** takes only Active Registered voters (**active**, in the data) as the denominator, while **Voter Turnout** uses All Registered voters (**all**, in the data) for this subterranean figure.
+In both cases, the numerator is **Total Votes**
-- Mail Voter Turnout: This is simply the number of **(No. Mail.Ballots.Received) / (Active.Registered Voters)**
+- Mail Voter Turnout: This is simply the number of **(No. Mail Ballots Received) / (Active Registered Voters)**
-- Early Voter Turnout: Similarly to the above, **(Early Voting) / (Active.Registered Voters)**.
+- Early Voter Turnout: Similarly to the above, **(Early Voting) / (Active Registered Voters)**.
 - Early-to-Mail Turnout Ratio: This is a measure of the extent to which Voter Turnout can be attributed to Early Voting Compared to Mail-in Voting, or **(Early Voter Turnout) / (Mail Voter Turnout)**.
-A ratio of 1.00 means that Early Voting and Mail-in Voting contributed equal shares to the overall Active.Turnout.
+A ratio of 1.00 means that Early Voting and Mail-in Voting contributed equal shares to the overall Active Turnout.
 A higher ratio indicates that a Early Voting contributed a larger share of the (active) voter turnout compared to Mail-in Voting.
-- Percent Mail Counted: uses **Mail.Ballots.Received** as the denominator and the County-provided total of Mail.Ballots.Counted as the natural numerator.
+- Percent Mail Counted: uses **Mail Ballots Received** as the denominator and the County-provided total of Mail Ballots Counted as the natural numerator.

 ### Other Notes